 Once your balance has transferred to your new card your old account isn’t automatically closed.
 If you still have money remaining on your old card you must continue to pay it off.

-If you have paid off the balance in full by transferring the debt, it’s your choice whether to close your account and cancel your card.
+If you have paid off the balance in full by transferring the debt, you can choose to close your account and cancel your card.

 Can I have more than one balance transfer card?